-Views package specific queries in an understandable form, easier to use than querying the database directly - especially for views that integrate multiple tables, and for users more fluent at clicking on links than at formulating SQL queries.
+Views package certain types of queries in a reusable, understandable form, easier to use than querying the database directly - especially for views that integrate multiple tables, and for users more fluent at clicking on links than at formulating SQL queries.
 It is hard to design views both concise and detailed enough to be useful.
+Some of our views list hundreds of records - too many to fit on one screen or peruse easily.
 Views should summarize lower-level details in informative aggregate form, for example, durations and counts of utterances and actions in a sentence encounter.
 Queries make such aggregation easier, less bug-prone, and more flexible than in procedural tutor code.